spkenv/spk/docs/spfs/cli/markdown.md

 ###### **Arguments:**

-* `<NAME>` ΓÇö The name/id of the runtime to remove
+* `<NAME>` — The name/id of the runtime to remove

 ###### **Options:**

-* `-r`, `--remote <REMOTE>` ΓÇö Remove a runtime in a remote or alternate repository
+* `-r`, `--remote <REMOTE>` — Remove a runtime in a remote or alternate repository
-* `-f`, `--force` ΓÇö Remove the runtime from the repository forcefully
+* `-f`, `--force` — Remove the runtime from the repository forcefully

    Even if the monitor cannot be stopped or killed the data will be removed from the repository.
-* `--ignore-user` ΓÇö Remove the runtime even if it's owned by someone else
+* `--ignore-user` — Remove the runtime even if it's owned by someone else
-* `--ignore-host` ΓÇö Remove the runtime even if it appears to be from a different host
+* `--ignore-host` — Remove the runtime even if it appears to be from a different host

    Implies --ignore-monitor
-* `--ignore-monitor` ΓÇö Do not try and terminate the monitor process, just remove runtime data
+* `--ignore-monitor` — Do not try and terminate the monitor process, just remove runtime data
-* `--remove-durable` ΓÇö Allow durable runtimes to be removed, normally they will not be removed
+* `--remove-durable` — Allow durable runtimes to be removed, normally they will not be removed